 Widely used in Oriental cuisine for thousands of years, freekeh is an ingredient in many sweet and savory recipes.
 It can replace bulgur, rice or quinoa in most recipes.

 If it contains gluten, freekeh is twice as rich in fibre as quinoa and three times as rich in protein as rice (15g per 100g of food), with a relatively low GI of around 43.
-It is high in iron, zinc, potassium and calcium.
+It has a good iron content zincpotassium and calcium.

 Barley